yx79/poscoin/README.md

-TulipCoin development tree
+EightCoin development tree

-TulipCoin is a PoS-based cryptocurrency.
+EightCoin is a PoS-based cryptocurrency.

 Development process
 ===========================